Santa Clara River (Utah): History

 The river was named Santa Clara by the early travelers of the Old Spanish Trail that followed the river.
 It was also known as the Tonaquint River, for the Tonaquint Band of Indians who lived near the river's mouth.

 Archaeological evidence shows that Ancestral Puebloans (also known as the Virgin Anasazi) lived in the area from 700 B.C. to A.D.
 1200 and that they had developed irrigation for their farmed crops.
 Their population increased until about A.D.
 1200 when all Anasazi populations collapsed.
 They were replaced by the Southern Paiute, who also farmed along the watercourse.

 The first Europeans to see the river were Fathers Escalante and Dominguez on the Domínguez–Escalante expedition.
 When they arrived in the upper Virgin River watershed on October 14, 1776, they encountered Southern Paiute farmers who greeted them with ears of corn.
 Because the land was verdant, Father Escalante called the area "Dixie."
 Their route here became part of the Armijo route of the Old Spanish Trail in 1829.
 When Armijo reached the mouth of the river as he descended the Virgin River, he named the Santa Clara River "Rio de las Milpas" (river of the cornfields).
 Jedediah Smith who traveled up it in 1827 called it "Corn Creek."

 Early Mormon settler John D. Lee described the Southern Paiutes' farming of the land in 1852, "The Santa Clara River is 1 rod wide and 20 inches pure, clear water-rich bottoms, though narrow, and heavily timbered for the distance of 30 miles.
 On this stream, we saw about 100 acres of land that had been cultivated by the Pintes [sic] Indians, principally in corn and squashes; and judging from the stocks, the conclusion would be that heavy crops are and can be raised in these valleys.
 This tribe is numerous and has quite an area of husbandry."

 Watershed and Course

 The river begins in the Pine Valley Mountains.
-The lower river includes the Santa Clara River Reserve (SCRR), which was created in 1997 by the Bureau of Land Management (BLM) and the cities of Ivins and the Santa Clara.
+The lower river includes the Santa Clara River Reserve (SCRR), which was created in 1997 by the Bureau of Land Management (BLM) and the cities of Ivins and Santa Clara.
 The SCRR includes 6,500 acres of public lands set aside to protect open space, and archaeological and natural sites.
 It is located in the west central portion of Washington County, directly southwest of the communities of Ivins and Santa Clara and east of the Shivwits Band of Paiutes Reservation.
 Water releases from Gunlock Reservoir maintain stream flows during the irrigation months, but releases cease during the late fall and winter months.